inspirehep/inspire-next/docs/howtos.rst

 ----------

-For caching we use Flask-cache_.
+For caching we use Flask-Caching_.
 For example, to set a value in the cache:

 .. code-block:: python